kambeerhunter/ts-tracker/README.md

 ## How use

-1. Enter test in text field end press `Enter`
+1. Enter some text in text field end press `Enter`
 2. A point will be added to the center of the map.
+3. When you click on the marker, a balloon opens with the specified text.
-3. Add some points changing the position of the map.
+4. Add some points changing the position of the map.
-4. A line connecting the dots will be drawn on the map.
+5. A line connecting the dots will be drawn on the map.
 When moving points on the map or in the list, the line will be updated.